srhtakeba/ImageProcessing/USEME.md

 - export the top most visible layer as a jpg called 'greyscaleMyFish.jpg'
 - remove the layer 'third'
 - export the top most visible layer as a png called 'withBlurMyFish.png'
-- override and resave this project in a directory called 'myfish'
+- override and re-save this project in a directory called 'myfish'